moll-dev/moll.dev/content/projects/effective-multi-dispatch.md

 ![Pokelogo](https://cdn.moll.dev/static/images/pokejulia/pokelogo-01.png)

-These days, I find myself evangelizing for [Julia](https://julialang.org/) quite a bit.
+<span class="drop-caps">T</span>hese days, I find myself evangelizing for [Julia](https://julialang.org/) quite a bit.
 It's a good language, especially for scientific computing, but I believe its focus on performance also makes it a good general language as well.
 At some level, programmers who know multiple languages have an abstract understanding of the constructs used within various languages: I/O, looping, branching, etc. And there's an understanding that if you needed to write some computation, given enough time, you could probably write it in any language I gave you.

 That being said, there are a number of "nice to have" features that greatly improve the programming experience.
 For instance: generics, polymorphic structures, dynamic typing, multiprocessing, libraries, etc. These aren't necessarily deal breakers, but they can greatly increase the ease at which code is written, reducing unnecessary complexity, and improving collaboration.